Dunhame Hale logo

 What is Covered within an RICS Level 2 Homebuyer Report?

-Why opt for a Level 2 over a Level 3 survey?
+Why opt for an RICS Level 2 over an RICS Level 3 survey?

 In addition to the standard RICS Level 2 Homebuyer Report, we also offer add-ons for an additional fee, such as